bulk-dqm/bulk-data-export-client/docs/advanced-topics.md

 To automatically populate the `_type` parameter prior to sending a Bulk Data Export kick-off request using the CLI, the `--auto-populate-type` flag must be specified, and a measure bundle path must also be specified.
 When present, the data requirements output will override any input provided by the `--_type` flag.

 The client retrieves the data requirements for the given measure using the [fqm-execution](https://github.com/projecttacoma/fqm-execution) `calculateDataRequirements` API function, and then extracts the `type`s from each data requirement that gets returned from the API function.

+## Measure Report Generation
+When a path to a measure bundle is specified, measure calculation is run against all the patients that are members of the FHIR Group used for Group Export.
+The client uses the [fqm-execution](https://github.com/projecttacoma/fqm-execution) `calculateMeasureReports` API function to generate a FHIR MeasureReport of type `summary` that contains a measure score across all the patients.